vincentvbh/PolyMul_Without_PowerfulMul/avr.md

 This file documents how to reproduce the numbers in our paper.
 Inside the two folders `code_kem` and `code_sign`, the environment setup and the usage of the scripts are the same.
-The only different is the target cryptographic schemes and the benchmarking policies (KEMs vs signatures).
+The only difference is the target cryptographic schemes and the benchmarking policies (KEMs vs signatures).

 After going to each folders `code_kem` and `code_sign`, follow the instructions below.